EndlessHosting/website/README.md

 # Progress

-You can see the Progress we're making on the `alex` or the `code` branch.
+You can see the Progress we're making on the `alex` branch.